zmahfuz0613/react-components-functional/readme.md

             - Trains
 ```

-TubeTracker contains the application
+- TubeTracker contains the application
-Network displays each line on the network
+- Network displays each line on the network
-Line displays the stations on a line
+- Line displays the stations on a line
-Predictions controls the state of the departure board
+- Predictions controls the state of the departure board
-DepartureBoard displays the current station and platforms
+- DepartureBoard displays the current station and platforms
-Trains displays the trains due to arrive at a platform
+- Trains displays the trains due to arrive at a platform

 ### [F.I.R.S.T.
 Components](https://addyosmani.com/first/)

-A React component is built to expect an input and render a UI with it.
-More importantly, a well-structured component only receives data specific to its purpose.

-This is because React follows a more **functional** approach to programming.
-For React components under this approach, **the same input will always produce the same output**.

 Best practice is that React components follow the **F.I.R.S.T.** guidelines